nickveenhof/mautic-core-composer-scaffold/README.md

 Allowing a package to scaffold files also permits it to delegate permission to scaffold to any project that it requires itself.
 This allows a package to organize its scaffold assets as it sees fit.
-For example, the project `drupal/core` may choose to store its assets in a subproject `drupal/assets`.
+For example, the project `mautic/core` may choose to store its assets in a subproject `mautic/assets`.

 It is possible for a project to obtain scaffold files from multiple projects.
-For example, a Drupal project using a distribution, and installing on a specific web hosting service provider might take its scaffold files from:
+For example, a Mautic project using a distribution, and installing on a specific web hosting service provider might take its scaffold files from:

-- Drupal core
+- Mautic core
 - Its distribution
 - A project provided by the hosting provider
 - The project itself